Fairbrother Lecture 2024

 The 2024 Fairbrother Lecture on "Uncertain currents - Predicting tipping points in our ocean and climate" took place on 30 April at the Reading Biscuit Factory.
 Here you can find background information, supporting references and a recording of the lecture.

-One major element in climate tipping is a huge system of ocean currents, the Atlantic Meridional Overturning Circulation (AMOC), which is responsible for Europe's relatively mild climate.
+In a Fairbrother Lecture that made the mathematics of climate digestible, Reyk Börner walked a local audience through the complexities of understanding climate tipping in a huge system of ocean currents, the Atlantic Meridional Overturning Circulation (AMOC), which is responsible for Europe's relatively mild climate.
 Past climate patterns show that these currents can switch abruptly between today’s vigorous flow and a much weaker flow state.
-A future shutdown would have potentially devastating consequences in Europe and around the world.
+A future shutdown would have potentially devastating consequences in the UK and around the world.
+Media stories often paint a catastrophic picture of possible climate futures, with runaway ice sheet collapse, abrupt sea level rise and rainforest dieback, possibly triggered as early as this decade.
+But how close are we really to these tipping points?

 Watch the lecture